rust-lang/book/nostarch/chapter16.md

 under which a runtime concurrency bug occurs, incorrect code will refuse to compile and present an error explaining the problem.
 As a result, you can fix your code while you’re working on it rather than potentially after it has been shipped to production.
-We’ve nicknamed this aspect of Rust *fearless* *concurrency*.
+We’ve nicknamed this aspect of Rust *fearless concurrency*.
 Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

 > Note: For simplicity’s sake, we’ll refer to many of the problems as
 > *concurrent* rather than being more precise by saying *concurrent and/or
 > parallel*.
-If this book were about concurrency and/or parallelism, we’d be
+For this chapter, please mentally substitute *concurrent and/or
-> more specific.
-For this chapter, please mentally substitute *concurrent
+> parallel* whenever we use *concurrent*.
+In the next chapter, where the
-> and/or parallel* whenever we use *concurrent*.
+> distinction matters more, we’ll be more specific.

 Many languages are dogmatic about the solutions they offer for handling concurrent problems.
 For example, Erlang has elegant functionality for message-passing concurrency but has only obscure ways to share state between threads.
-Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages, because a higher-level language promises benefits from giving up some control to gain abstractions.
+Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages because a higher-level language promises benefits from giving up some control to gain abstractions.
 However, lower-level languages are expected to provide the solution with the best performance in any given situation and have fewer abstractions over the hardware.
 Therefore, Rust